 “What I liked is the gardening class is the beet banana shake and the chocolate mint, and I like being in charge of the kitchen.”

 Students completed their first full Garden-Kitchen-Lab lesson today by harvesting twelve super big broccolis!
-The children took all broccolis to the kitchen, chopped the stems and leaves off and added them to a large pan of steamed water.
+The children took all broccolis to the kitchen, chopped the stems and leaves off and added them to a large pan of steaming water.
 Three minutes later, the kids were enjoying steamed broccoli with olive oil and salt.
-All twelve broccolis were eaten that morning! the kids completed a quiz about the growing, harvesting and preparing the recipe along with learning the benefits of eating broccoli.
+All twelve broccolis were eaten that morning!
+The kids completed a quiz about the growing, harvesting, and preparing the recipe along with learning the benefits of eating broccoli.
 A successful lesson.

 This year’s growing season started by adding two additional beds to the garden and showing kids how to start a raised bed form scratch.
-They laid plastic, poked holes for drainage and added layers of organic potting soil and compost for a good grow.
+They laid plastic, poked holes for drainage, and added layers of organic potting soil and compost for proper growth.
 Some of the compost added came from our own compost bin which we started last year.
-After school kids learned to plant from seeds, learned how to transplant seedlings and how to feed the garden a mix of organic vegetable food.
-After eight weeks students were able to see the progress, harvesting twelve lettuces, eight beets and ten broccolis!
-By the end of the spring they were quizzed to asses how much had the children absorbed from the lessons.
+After school, kids learned to plant from seeds, learned how to transplant seedlings and how to feed the garden a mix of organic vegetable food.
+After eight weeks, students were able to see the progress, harvesting twelve lettuces, eight beets, and ten broccolis!
+By the end of the spring, they were quizzed to asses how much had they absorbed from the lessons.

-Collard green, broccolis, beets and tomatoes were some of the vegetables that the children have been using to prepare salads throughout this fall.
-As part of the Garden Kitchen Lab program the kids also covered plant beds with oats and lentil seeds to protect the soil from extreme temperatures.
-Soil is the foundation of a healthy agricultural system.
-Through crop rotation and nutrient management, we are working on making a soil that is biologically rich.
+Collard green, broccoli, beets, and tomatoes were some of the vegetables that the children have been using to prepare salads throughout this fall.
+As part of the Garden Kitchen Lab program, the kids also covered plant beds with oats and lentil seeds to protect the soil from extreme temperatures.
+Earth is the foundation of a healthy agricultural system.
+Through crop rotation and nutrient management, we are working on making a biologically fertile soil.

-The temperatures have dropped already and we have started our winter program by watching ‘Food Machine, America Revealed’, a documentary that explores how the country’s food machine feeds nearly 300 million people every day.
+We have started our winter session watching ‘Food Machine, America Revealed.’
+A documentary that explores how the country’s food machine feeds nearly 300 million people every day.
 This film showed the children the engineering marvels people have created by putting nature to work and takes a look at the costs of our insatiable appetite on our health and environment.
-Tied to the Sustainability theme for the Global Partners’s Junior program, the children at St. John’s are being exposed to a well rounded program on environmental awareness.
+Tied to the Sustainability theme for the Global Partners’ Junior program, the children at St. John’s are being exposed to a well-rounded program on environmental awareness.

 The children prepare a new plant bed to transplant beet starters using compost and soil donated by GreenThumb.
-In the kitchen the kids learn how to ferment tomatoes to save seeds for next spring, and back it the garden we continue to harvest tomatoes, we have been making tomato and broccoli salads.
-This has been a mild fall and the eggplant plants, the tomatoes and even the jalapeño pepper plants are still giving!
+The kids learn how to ferment tomatoes, and to save seeds for next spring.
+This has been a mild fall, and the eggplant plants, the tomato, and even the jalapeño pepper plants are still giving!
 We are also pleased to have found a new heirloom tomato in the garden.
-The kids are closely documenting how its shape is changing every day!
-And finally one the kids tells us about how she made a spinach strawberry salad at her grandmother’s home, a recipe she learned during class last spring!
+The kids are carefully documenting how its shape is changing every day!
+And finally one the kids tell us about how she made a spinach strawberry salad at her grandmother’s home, a recipe she learned during class last spring!

-This spring we started our project as a contained garden, now we have six small plant beds and one large raised bed.
-It has been an amazing experience to see how our seeds turned into seedlings and soon after started growing exponentially!
-The tomatoes started giving last week and so did the peppers, the onions and the eggplants.
+This spring, we started our project as a container garden, now we have six small plant beds and one large raised bed.
+It has been a fantastic experience to see how our seeds turned into seedlings and soon after started growing exponentially!
+The tomatoes began giving last week, and so did the peppers, the onions, and the eggplants.
 Our broccoli continues to grow and will be ready to harvest in a few more weeks.
 This project is moving forward!
 Thank you GreenThumb, Katie’s Krops and Build It Green!
 NYC.
 Special thanks to Ai Hirashi for al her gardening advice and plant beds donation and to Colm Johnston for your donation!
-We look forward to teach the kids how to use it this fall and learn more about how to measure the soil’s humidity.
-Thank you very much as well to Ed Feldman for his visit to St. John’s and the garden!
+We look forward to teaching the kids how to use it this fall and learn more about how to measure the soil’s humidity.
+Thank you very much to Ed Feldman for his visit to Garden Kitchen Lab – St. John’s!